Connecting Americans with trusted lenders since 2024

 Am I allowed to dispute my own credit report?

 Absolutely — the Fair Credit Reporting Act guarantees every consumer that right.
 A credit repair specialist just handles the paperwork and follow-up on your behalf.
+See our full breakdown of what credit repair law actually allows.

 How soon do changes show up on my report?